 These issues are fixed with the above mentioned versions, and without re-installing the plugin.

-This plugin now comes with translations of the dialogs into German, French (thanks to lasconic), Spanish (thanks to jorgk3) and Italian (thanks to Shoichi), for all other language settings in MuseScore, it remains English.
+This plugin now comes with translations of the dialogs into German, French (thanks to lasconic and JLWaltener), Spanish (thanks to jorgk3) and Italian (thanks to Shoichi), for all other language settings in MuseScore, it remains English.
 More translations are welcome, just contact the current maintainer (see below) for getting them included.

 The idea for this plugin stems from a question in the forum.
 See also this discussion about the 2.0 version.
-It orginally got developed by Marc Sabatella, then got improved with a GUI and also ported to MuseScore 2.x by Jojo-Schmitz with help by jorgk3 and heuchi and ported to 3.x with a hint from dmitrio95.
+It orginally got developed by Marc Sabatella as "Batch PDF Export", then got improved with a GUI, supporting multiple formats, renamed "Batch Export" (and later to "Batch Convert") and ported to MuseScore 2.x by Jojo-Schmitz with help by jorgk3 and heuchi, then ported to 3.x with a hint from dmitrio95.
 It is currently maintained by Jojo-Schmitz.